huzecong/nnlib/docs/utils.rst

 Miscellaneous
 -------------

-The :mod:`misc` module contains everything that cannot be categorized into the other categories.
+The ``misc`` module contains everything that cannot be categorized into the other categories.

 .. autofunction:: progress
 .. autofunction:: deprecated